ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.hmip/README.md

 * (Apollon77) Optimize WebSocket reconnection Logic
 * (Apollon77) Optimize current value handling and re-set value if a state change is not processed because of an unchanged value
 * (Apollon77) Implement startImpulse call for ImpulseOutputChannels for e.g. HM-WGC
-* (Apollon77) Implement experimental support for HMIP-DLD to set the lock state and also an option PIN if needed (see notes above)
+* (Apollon77) Implement support for HMIP-DLD to set the lock state and also an option PIN if needed (see notes above)
 * (Apollon77) Detect new and unknown devices and channels and reinitialize the structure to add the new objects on the fly
 * (Apollon77) Implement DOOR_LOCK_SENSOR_CHANNEL
 * (Apollon77) Ignore HEAT_DEMAND_CHANNEL, DEHUMIDIFIER_DEMAND_CHANNEL, FLOOR_TERMINAL_BLOCK_CHANNEL and CHANGE_OVER_CHANNEL because no data to prevent logs